 'NO': The settings from the ECL controller will not be copied to the Application Key or to the ECL Comfort controller.
+'YES': Special settings (differing from the factory settings) will

 Special settings (differing from the factory settings) will be copied to the Application Key or to the ECL Comfort controller.
 If YES can not be chosen, there are no special settings to be copied.